-The property industry should be aware that the federal government is proposing tax changes that will jeopardise the international education sector - Australia's third largest export earner worth more than \$30 billion.
+The property industry has warned the Federal Government that proposed tax changes will jeopardise the international education sector - Australia's third largest export earner worth more than \$30 billion.

-The Treasury Laws Amendment (Making Sure Foreign Investors Pay Their Fair Share of Tax in Australia and Other Measures) Bill 2018 will be the subject of a Senate Inquiry to commence next month.
+The Treasury Laws Amendment (Making Sure Foreign Investors Pay Their Fair Share of Tax in Australia and Other Measures) Bill 2018 will be the subject of a Senate Inquiry to commence in November, 2018.

-If passed, the bill will result in offshore capital providers to the education sector facing a 100 per cent rise in their withholding tax rate, as the meaning of the words "residential dwelling asset" will include tertiary off-campus student accommodation.
+If passed, the Bill will result in offshore capital providers to the education sector facing a 100 per cent rise in their withholding tax rate, as the meaning of the words "residential dwelling asset" will include tertiary off campus student accommodation.